 Following are the principles of law enforcement as Sir Robert Peel envisioned police agencies should adopt.
 There are nine principles of law enforcement which were adopted by the London Metropolitan Police under the command of Sir Robert Peel.
-These are paraphrased in simpler, modern language without losing the meaning.
+These are paraphrased in simpler language without losing the meaning.
 If you would like to read the 9 principles of policing as Sir Robert Peel stated them, click here.

 1. The Mission of police should be to prevent crime rather than suppress and punish crime.

 2. To be successful in this mission, police need public support, respect, and approval.

 3. Police must obtain the willful cooperation of the law-abiding public.